 As a MIC the Issuer is subject to special rules under the Tax Act that permit the Issuer to be operated, in effect, as a tax-free "flow through" conduit of its profit to its shareholders.
 The income of the Issuer for purposes of the Tax Act includes interest earned and the taxable portion of any net realized capital gains.
-The Issuer is permitted to deduct from its net income all taxable dividends it pays to its shareholders, other than capital gains dividends, and the taxable portion of its net realized capital gains distributed to shareholders as capital gains dividends within the periods prescribed by the Tax Act.
+The Issuer is permitted to deduct from its net income all taxable dividends it pays to its shareholders, other than capital gains dividends, and the taxable portion of its net realized capital gains dividends, and the taxable portion of its net realized capital gains dividends within the periods prescribed by the Tax Act.
 If and to the extent the Issuer has income after these and other applicable deductions, such income is subject to the prevailing tax rates applicable to a public corporation.